 Seals tested and certified to meet the High Security standards of ISO-17712 are stamped with the letter (H) and the identity of the manufacturer.
 Ocean containers, rail cars, and long-haul trucks are the most common commercial uses for barrier security seals.

-While useful in general, these 3 classifications are limited to lab tests for strength and can exclude good seals from being considered for many applications.
-Worse, the terms may confuse the buyer about the real level of security they can get for their specific application.
-Much depends on the specific design, how it fits the application and especially on how, and how well, the security seals are applied, controlled and examined.
+While useful in general, these three classifications are limited to lab tests for strength and can exclude good seals from being considered for many applications.
+Additionally, the terms may confuse the buyer about the real level of security they can get for their specific application.
+Much depends on the specific design, how it fits the application and especially on how -- and how well -- the security seals are applied, controlled and examined.
 A very strong or well-made seal has little security value if it does not fit or is not carefully documented and inspected throughout its use by reliable people.

-With today’s concerns of terrorist acts, security seals have become a more noticed tool as a part of programs to identify a container of goods opened after it was sealed at its loading point.
+With today’s concerns of terrorist acts, security seals have become a more noticed tool to identify a container of goods opened after it was sealed at its loading point.
 But, the added challenge of immediacy requires a much higher degree of knowledge, control, and attention to the seal throughout its use.
 In addition to more control and inspection, immediate discovery may also require the use of more than one device and method.

 International standards for the production and practices in the supply of security seals are being regularly updated.
 The latest ISO-17712 standard is discussed later in this piece.